 In this course, the student will analyze different makeup techniques considering the morphology of the face, skin conditions and the occasion.
 Students will develop natural makeup techniques, casual, gala makeup, sepia and bridal makeup, as well as new trends.
 The student will apply the skills of correct eyebrow arching, false eyelashes, and waxing and epilation procedures.
-Likewise, they will use techniques for good time management, safety measures, hvaiene practices, and skills on handling equipment, instruments and products during makeup application.
+Likewise, they will use techniques for good time management, safety measures, hygiene practices, and skills on handling equipment, instruments and products during makeup application.
+This course is part of the integration model between the Beauty Clinic and the academic program.
+The student will perform direct tasks and services in the Beauty Clinic.